riscv-collab/riscv-gnu-toolchain/README.md

 - spike only support rv64* bare-metal/elf toolchain.
 - gdb simulator only support bare-metal/elf toolchain.

+#### Testing GCC, Binutils, and glibc of a Linux toolchain

+The default Makefile target to run toolchain tests is `report`.
+This will run all tests of the GCC regression test suite.
+Alternatively, the following command can be used to do the same:

+    make check-gcc

+The following command can be used to run the Binutils tests:

+    make check-binutils

+The command below can be used to run the glibc tests:

+    make check-glibc-linux

 ### Development

 This section is only for developer or advanced user, or you want to build